 BBC News 24 launched in 1997 - its weather maps were the same, only the colour scheme was different - orange land and dark blue sea.
 News 24 reverted to the more familiar blue and green style in September 1999.

 The advent of digital television in 1998 meant the introduction of widescreen weather forecasts, meaning digital viewers now got to see the weather in Denmark.

 The weather forecast underwent a minor facelift in October 2000, which saw the introduction of beautifully detailed maps, which were produced from a montage of satellite photographs.

 The longest serving weather presenter of all-time, Michael Fish, bowed out with his final forecast on 6th October 2004 after thirty years of television broadcasts.
 He got out just in time, because the BBC weather forecast was soon to undergo its biggest change ever...

 16th May 2005 was the first day of the controversial new graphics package, which apparently spelt the sad end of the famous BBC weather symbols after 30 years on air.
 The tilted map prompted a barrage of complaints from viewers in the northern half of Britain, leading the BBC to change the angle less than two weeks later.
-Unfortunately the country still resembles a barren desert.
+Unfortunately the country still resembled a barren desert.

 However it wasn't long before a rebellious David Braine was spotted reinstating the symbols, but only for viewers to Spotlight, the BBC's news programme in the South West.
 The famous symbols continued to be used on the BBC's weather website until disappearing in a 2008 redesign, only for them to be reinstated in the next redesign in 2011.